Mowbray-R-V/Graph-based-RL4CO/README.md

 ---

-# ⭐ Key
-1. Theory of Graph Neural Networks: Representation and Learning
-2. A Comprehensive Survey on Graph Neural Networks, 2019

 # ⭐ Expressiveness
 1.B.
 Weisfeiler and A. Leman, “A reduction of a graph to a canonical form and an algebra arising during this reduction,” Nauchno-Technicheskaya Informatsia, 1968.
 2. How powerful are graph neural network?, ICLR 2019 **(MPNN GNNs are isomorphism-invariant; they cannot distinguish two isomorphic graphs and are expressive power is bounded by 1-WL)**